Causeland railway station

 Causeland railway station (Tir an Bughes) is an intermediate station 5 mi south of Liskeard on the scenic Looe Valley Line in Cornwall, United Kingdom, which serves the hamlet of Causeland.

 History

 The Liskeard and Looe Railway was opened on 27 December 1860 to carry goods traffic; passenger trains started on 11 September 1879.
 The railway in those days connected with the Liskeard and Caradon Railway at Moorswater, and Causeland was the only other station apart from Looe.

 In December 1881 Causeland was closed and a new station opened a little further down the valley at Sandplace.
 Causeland was reopened in June 1888.

 Facilities

 Very few facilities are provided at Causeland, consisting of a simple waiting shelter, an information board and a payphone.

 Services

-All trains on the Liskeard to Looe "Looe Valley Line" stop at Causeland on request: passengers alighting here must tell the conductor that they wish to do so, and those waiting to join must signal clearly to the driver as the train approaches.
+All trains on the Looe Valley Line from Liskeard to Looe stop at Causeland on request: passengers alighting here must tell the conductor that they wish to do so, and those waiting to join must signal clearly to the driver as the train approaches.
 There is no Sunday service in the winter.